leormsbee/proj-portfolio/027_hw-sshkeys/sshkeys.md

 Your commits should always be clear, concise explanations of what is being committed.
 They should be granular and easy to review.

 ## Questions
-**Create a branch based off of the develop branch using the following convention:**
+**Create a branch based off of the master branch using the following convention:**
 ** -[Topic]-[Assignment Number]-[Your initials]**

 *For example, for this assignment:*